- What SAP said about its acquisition of Qualtrics.

 SAP and the IT Analyst and IT Media Scores

 SAP receives a 0% accuracy for its projection that Qualtrics would become a major component of SAP’s strategy.
-The vast majority of IT analysts also receive a 0% accuracy for the analysts listed in this article simply repeating SAP’s talking points, as does IT media which did the exact same thing (IT media entities typically rely on SAP for advertising revenues and paid placements (ads that look like articles but are actually written by the vendor)).
+The vast majority of IT analysts also receive a 0% accuracy for the analysts listed in this article.
+They simply repeat SAP’s talking points, as does IT media which did the same thing (IT media entities typically rely on SAP for advertising revenues and paid placements (ads that look like articles but are written by the vendor)).

 Brightwork Research & Analysis Score